M3LLI55X/m3lli55x.github.io/_posts/2013-12-09-example-post.md

 Was the situation different for different boroughs (5 boroughs of NYC)?
 What about different? ...

+### Interactive Map Tool

+To help easily visualize and explore the spatial details of the collision data, a comprehensive and flexible interactive map tool is developed using Leaflet. it can show heat map, cluster map and position.
+And we can see which borough has the most frequent collision

 ### Data Analysis

 The figures below show the total number of collisions with respect to different type of accident by hour in a day.